o-murphy/py-ballisticcalc/py_ballisticcalc_exts/README.md

 unit_in_yards = unit_in_meter << Distance.Yard  # '<<=' operator also supports
 # >>> <Distance>: 109.36132983377078 yd (3937.0078740157483)

-# get value in specified units
+# get value in specified prefer_units
 # 1. by method
 value_in_km = unit_in_yards.get_in(Distance.Kilometer)
 # 2. by shift syntax